Published: 17 April 2019

 For example, is there an offer of some matched funding for, say, a PhD studentship?
 Is there an explicit commitment that your Fellowship-funded research and training time will be protected?
 At the end of the Fellowship what is the likelihood of you being offered a substantive post?

 Your project is the platform upon which some of your training will be based.
-The NIHR funds research in all aspects of applied health research and I would strongly advise reviewing our remit when writing your application.
+The NIHR funds research in all aspects of applied health research and I would strongly advise reviewing our remit for personal awards when writing your application.

 We look for applicants who locate their proposed project within the existing evidence-base and who argue clearly as to why the work will add to knowledge and benefit patients and the public.
 For most applications this means you will have already undertaken a detailed review of the relevant literature.
 Your project need not build directly on your doctoral or other recent work, but we would expect you to demonstrate some degree of continuity with your existing research experience or to justify clearly why you are opting for a change in direction.